meteor/meteor/content/collections.md

 After reading this guide, you'll know:

-1. What the different flavors of MongoDB Collection in Meteor are, and how to use them.
+1. The different types of MongoDB collections in Meteor, and how to use them.
 2. How to define a schema for a collection to control its content.
-3. What considerations you should take when defining your collection's schema.
+3. What to consider when defining your collection's schema.
-4. How to modify the content of a collection whilst respecting its schema.
+4. How to enforce the schema when writing to a collection.
-5. How to change the schema of your collection in a careful way.
+5. How to carefully change the schema of your collection.
-6. How to deal with relations between records in collections.
+6. How to deal with associations between records.

-<h2 id="mongo-collections">MongoDB Collections in Meteor</h2>
+<h2 id="mongo-collections">MongoDB collections in Meteor</h2>

 At its core, a web application offers its users a view into, and a way to modify, a persistent set of data.
-Whether managing a list of todos, or ordering a car to pick you up, you are, at some level, fundamentally interacting with a permanent (if changing) data layer.
+Whether managing a list of todos, or ordering a car to pick you up, you are interacting with a permanent but constantly changing data layer.

-In Meteor, that data layer is typically stored in the MongoDB engine.
-A set of data in MongoDB is referred to as a "collection", and in Meteor, it's [collections](http://docs.meteor.com/#/full/mongo_collection) that forms the persistence layer.
+In Meteor, that data layer is typically stored in MongoDB.
+A set of related data in MongoDB is referred to as a "collection".
+In Meteor you access MongoDB through [collections](http://docs.meteor.com/#/full/mongo_collection), making them the primary persistence mechanism for your app data.

-However, collections are a lot more than a way to store data.
-They also provide the core of the realtime, connected user experience that the best applications provide, and which Meteor makes easy to implement.
+However, collections are a lot more than a way to save and retrieve data.
+They also provide the core of the interactive, connected user experience that users expect from the best applications.
+Meteor makes this user experience easy to implement.

 In this article, we'll look closely at how collections work in various places in the framework, and how to get the most out of them.

 <h3 id="server-collections">Server-side collections</h3>

 When you create a collection on the server:

 ```js
 Todos = new Mongo.Collection('Todos');
 ```

-You are creating a collection within MongoDB itself, and an interface to that collection to be used on the server.
+You are creating a collection within MongoDB, and an interface to that collection to be used on the server.
 It's a fairly straightforward layer on top of the underlying Node MongoDB driver, but with a synchronous (fibers-based) API:

 ```js
 // This line won't complete until the insert is done